contexthub/wayfinder/README.md

 ### Demo

 Launch and run the app from your device (beacons do not work with the iPhone or iPad Simulators).
-You will notice a few things:
+Here's how it works:

 1. The app will wait until it detects any beacons are in range to display the welcome screen.
 2. The app will wait until it detects the first "LOBBY" beacon specifically in close range (~1-2 ft) before showing the "Start Tour" button.
+3. The user should tap the "Start Tour" button to advance to a map of the next location.
-3. The app should respond to the close proximity of the 2nd "IDEAWALL" and 3rd "TEAMROOM" beacons and advance screens automatically as if you were walking around our actual office.
+4. The app should respond to the close proximity of the 2nd "IDEAWALL" beacon and advance automatically as if you were walking around our actual office.
+5. The user again should tap the "Next Stop" button to advance to a map of the next location.
+6. The app should respond to the close proximity of the 3rd "TEAMROOM" beacon and again advance automatically with info about the TEAM ROOM.
+7. The user then finishes the tour and the app shows a screen with the number of times the tour has been completed.

 ### Code